ui-extension

 The following example

-// Assume this is your fragment.
+// Assume this is your host.

 val fragment = YourFragment()